 For a 3D simulation both 2D and 3D field parameters can be selected.
-The mass budget and inundation for a domain and the discharge through a cross section can also be selected.
+The mass budget for a domain and the discharge through a cross section can also be selected.
+Also, the inundation information for a domain or along a cross section can be selected.